All Products

 (Recommended) CRD - AliyunPipelineConfig

-Only the Logtail components V0.5.1 or later support AliyunPipelineConfig.
+Only the Logtail component V0.5.1 or later supports AliyunPipelineConfig.

-To create a Logtail configuration, you need to only create a CR from the AliyunPipelineConfig CRD.
+To create a Logtail configuration, you need to only create a custom resource(CR) by using the AliyunPipelineConfig custom resource definition (CRD).
 After you create the Logtail configuration, the system automatically applies the Logtail configuration.

 1. Obtain the kubeconfig file of a cluster and use kubectl to connect to the cluster.